 Where to Stay in Devon With Kids: All You Need to Know

 Devon is the perfect place for family holidays in the UK, with a plethora of child-friendly activities including fossil hunting on the Jurassic Coast, miniature villages, zoos, castles and a wealth of wide, open green spaces (they’ll burn off all that unfathomable excess energy in no time).
-Though not everywhere’s going to meet the Plum Guide standard (we are always striving for perfection, after all).
-That's why we tasked our travel experts with finding where to stay in Devon with kids.
+Though not everywhere’s going to meet the sky-high standards we hold here at Plum Guide (we are always striving for perfection, after all).
+That's why we tasked our travel experts with finding where to stay in Devon with kids, and have curated this guide especially for you (you're welcome).

 Lynton & Lynmouth